- Everyone has some cholesterol in their body – we need it for making hormones, vitamin D, and other nutrients.

 What is cholesterol?

-Cholesterol is a waxy fat-like substance that’s naturally made in your body, by your liver.
+Cholesterol is a waxy, fat-like substance that is naturally made in your body by your liver.
 It’s needed to make hormones and vitamin D, which are essential for our bodies.
-Cholesterol is also used to make a substance, called bile salts, that helps to digest some of the food you eat.
+Cholesterol is also used to make a substance called bile salts that helps to digest some of the foods you eat.

-Two types of cholesterol – HDL and LDL: There are two major types of cholesterol in the body that your health care provider may measure in your blood: HDL and LDL cholesterol.
-The desirable kind of cholesterol is called HDL cholesterol.
-Ideally this number should be as high as possible.
-LDL cholesterol is the more undesirable type of cholesterol so the goal is to keep this number low.
+Types of Cholesterol: There are two major types of cholesterol in the body that your healthcare provider may measure in your blood: HDL and LDL cholesterol.
+The “good” kind of cholesterol is called HDL cholesterol.
+Ideally, this number should be as high as possible.
+LDL cholesterol is the ”bad” type of cholesterol, and the goal is to keep this number low.
 Your healthcare provider may also tell you about your total cholesterol, which is the sum of HDL, LDL, and VLDL (another type of ”bad” cholesterol) cholesterol levels added together.
-Total cholesterol cannot be interpreted without knowing LDL and HDL cholesterol levels, however most people who have high cholesterol have too much LDL cholesterol.
-It is this type of high cholesterol that health care providers are concerned about.
-Usually, when cholesterol is measured, you receive both the sum of your LDL and HDL levels, as well as what each of those levels is separately.
+Total cholesterol cannot be interpreted without knowing LDL and HDL cholesterol levels, however most people who have high total cholesterol have too much LDL cholesterol.
+High LDL cholesterol is what health care providers are concerned about.

 Why do I have high cholesterol?

-On the other hand, other foods that are high saturated fats and trans fats may increase blood cholesterol levels.
+Interestingly, foods that are high in saturated fats and trans fats may increase blood cholesterol levels.
 Saturated fats are found in animal products that we eat and drink such as milk, cheese, ice-cream, butter, fatty meats like bacon and sausage, poultry with skin, and egg yolks.
-This does not mean that you need to avoid these foods, just eat them in moderation if you are concerned about your cholesterol.
-Trans fats are artificially made by food manufacturers, can show up in foods such as fried foods and some baked goods.
+This does not mean that you need to completely avoid these foods, just eat them in moderation if you are concerned about your cholesterol.
+Trans fats are artificially made by food manufacturers, and are found in foods such as fried foods and some baked goods.
 The FDA has recently taken steps to remove artificial trans fats from being added to foods.
 It’s always a good idea to check the nutrition facts label to see if any amount of trans fat is listed and try to avoid foods that contain any if you can.
-Avoiding foods with “hydrogenated and partially hydrogenated oils” listed on the ingredient list will also ensure that you are not eating any trans fat.

 How can I lower my cholesterol?